NickWoodall/HelixGen/readMe.txt

 --------------------------------Training the GAN-------------------------------------

 #copy the trained GAN and the min max scaler to the data folder for convenience

-#if you used -s in TrainGAN.py you may plot and view the loss data in util/plot.py
-python util/plot.py -i log/GAN_FullSet/loss/loss_FullSet.pkl -o log/GAN_FullSet/loss/lossplot.png

 #You can train on a reduced version of the dataset using the -p option.
 This trains on 278 examples.
 #Upping the epochs to 1000 for 278 examples.